SamuelMedinaTech/image-color-extractor/README.md

 - Python version [3.10](https://www.python.org/downloads/)
 - Pipenv version [2022.7.24](https://pypi.org/project/pipenv/2022.7.24/)

+NOTE: Make sure that these are on the appropriate PATH environment variable.

 ## Installation and Usage

 Use the pipenv package manager to install the application dependencies.